gchait/pod-py/README.md

 **A simple CLI to create or manage a Kubernetes Pod.**

-Disclaimer: This is not the best I can do.
-It might be the best I can do in a week, in my free time, using technologies I've never used before such as Click and Poetry.
+<sub><sup>Disclaimer: This is not the best I can do.
+It might be the best I can do in less than a week, in my free time, using technologies I've never used before such as Click, Poetry and Ruff (which I do believe are the best for the job).
+Of course, no kind of AI was used.</sub></sup>

 ### Prerequisites